hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

      * - problemset
        - A collection of problems and supplementary materials, typically used for homeworks and rendered as a horizontal icon bar in the courseware.
 Use is inconsistent, and some courses use a ``sequential`` instead.
      * - randomize
-       - Identifies a problem in which one of several possible defined alternative problems is randomly selected for display to each student.
+       - Identifies a module in which one of several possible defined alternatives is randomly selected for display to each student.
      * - selfassessment
        - Self assessment problems.
 Used in a single course in Fall 2012 as an early test of the open ended grading system.
 Deprecated in favor of ``combinedopenended``.
      * - sequential